 Preventing upset stomachs in adult dogs

 Adult dogs have more robust digestive systems than puppies, but they still may suffer from upset stomachs.
 In particular, larger breed dogs such as German Shepherds, Great Danes and English Setters are predisposed to stomach problems.
-This is because their digestive tract makes up less of their body weight than in small breeds; just 3% compared to 7% in smaller dogs.
-The result is their digestive system has to work harder to digest and absorb food, which can be strenuous.

 Preventing an upset stomach in mature dogs

-Providing your pet with a good diet that's right for their age, breed and lifestyle is one of the simplest ways to help prevent stomach upsets.
-However, if you notice any significant changes in your dog's eating behavior, make sure to visit your vet as these can be indicators of underlying health problems.
+Providing your pet with a good diet that’s right for their age, size, breed and lifestyle is one of the simplest ways to help prevent digestive upsets.
+However, if you notice any significant changes in your dog’s eating behavior, make sure to visit your vet as these can be indicators of underlying health problems.